Geeoon/DNS-Tunnel-Keylogger/README.md

   -h, --help            show this help message and exit -p PORT, --port PORT  port to listen on
 ```
-By default, the server listens port 53.
+By default, the server listens on UDP port 53.
 Use the `-p` flag to specify a different port.

-`ip` should be the IP address of the server.
-It is used for SOA and NS records so other nameservers can find the server.
+`ip` is the IP address of the server.
+It is used in SOA and NS records, which allow other nameservers to find the server.

 `domain` is the domain to listen for, which should be the domain that the server is authoritative for.